-This chapter explains what is where in NetVizura NetFlow Analyzer module.
+This chapter explains what is where in NetVizura NetFlow Analyzer.

-To access NetFlow Analyzer module, click NetFlow on the Module Menu in the Top navigation bar.
+To access module, click NetFlow on the Module Menu in the Top navigation bar.

 Pre displayed data will be according to selected time window: if time window is set to Last Day, charts and tables will show netflow traffic that occurred in the last 24h.